OnBoard Meetings

 My Role

-UX Research: Heuristic Evaluation, Design Systems Sprint, SWOT Analysis, Competitive Analysis, Co-design Workshop, User Journey
+UX Research: Heuristic Evaluation, Design Systems Sprint, Competitive Analysis, Co-design Workshop, User Journey

 UX Design: Ideation, Mid-fi Wireframes, Usability Testing, Hi-fi Prototypes